 Krem’s quick rage is nearly palpable.

 His chokehold freezes, at the end of his threat, within two inches of Stanton’s throat, thumbs not quite touching but fingers all wide and extended, ready to grasp as he threatens to strangle him.
-Stanton, though, calmly replicates the move, looking down narrow-eyed at Krem as he says, his own hands now in chokehold pose–they look almost like they could be slow-dancing, “Yeah, and I’ll strangle you right back, old man.”
+Stanton, though, calmly replicates the move, looking down narrow-eyed at Krem as he says, his own hands now in chokehold pose–the two of them look almost like they could be slow-dancing, “Yeah, and I’ll strangle you right back, old man.”

 [this was the original first section of my essay for the Appalachian Journal‘s Black Mountain College issue (2018); its title then was “And I’ll Strangle You Right Back, Old Man.”
 After this section was cut, it became “We Were All Famous, You Just Didn’t Know It.”

 Retired from ECU.
 Bought a smart car and a smart phone and learned what all the fuss about Bluetooth was.
-Got talked into running for County Commissioner.
+Got talked into running for Pitt County Commissioner and was elected.